dex1n/ArgCat/README.md

 argcat.parse()
 ```

 That's it!
 When `argcat.parse()` is called, ArgCat will start to process the input arguments like what `ArgumentParser.parse_args()` does.
-ArgCat will send the corresponding arguments it received into the handler functions you define in the `handlers` part of the YAML file.
-And ArgCat will consider all functions in the `default` section as being in your `__main__` file.
-A complete `__main__` file example is below:
+It will send the corresponding arguments it received and parsed into the handler functions you define in your codes.
+The handler function/method needs to be decorated by the `@ArgCat.handler` decorator with the parser's name it's for.
+See an example below:

 ```python
 #!/usr/bin/python